intuition-dev/mbToolBelt/custel/custel1/readme.md

 Over the years there were many .js libraries related to components that come and go.
 Examples include React, Vue, Angular, etc. And they all lost out to the native: the component API built into the browser.
-Modern browsers has built in support for standard Custom Elements/ native custom elements, with polyfills available for IE11.
+Modern browsers has built in support for standard Custom Elements.

-It works in IE 11 and modern browsers.

 // Note: wait on DOM to avoid double cons